I calculate the force Zion Williamson’s vertical jump generates. This showcases his ungodly athletic gift at 6’6″ tall, weighing 285 pounds!

 The total calculated force generated by Zion Williamson’s vertical jump

-Step #1: Calculate Zion’s velocity when he leaves the floor
+Step #1: Zion’s launch velocity

 Where,